huy/distributed_computing_notes/README.md

 Examples are

 * Paxos - The very first algorithm that solves distributed consensus problem among replicated machines.
-* RAF - Simplification of Paxos emphasize on understandability and easy to implement
+* RAF - Simplification of Paxos emphasize on understandability and easy to implement.

 **References**